remedium-ai/remedium-website/src/content/pages/french/privacy-policy.md

 draft: false
 ---

-**Effective Date: July, 2022**
+**Effective Date: March, 2025**

-Welcome to Looka ("we," "our," or "us").
+Welcome to ReMediumAI ("we," "our," or "us").
 Your privacy is important to us, and we are committed to protecting the personal information you share with us.
-This Privacy Policy explains how we collect, use, and safeguard your information when you visit our website, https://www.looka.com ("Website").
+This Privacy Policy explains how we collect, use, and safeguard your information when you visit our website, https://dev-web.remedium.ai ("Website").

 ### Information We Collect